kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 This separation is not simply a software design preference.

-It is the constitutional principle upon which every subsequent architectural decision depends.
+It is the constitutional  upon which every subsequent architectural decision depends.

-The pages that follow define those principles, describe the instructional architecture that carries them out, and explain how governed communication transforms deterministic instructional reasoning into authentic teaching while preserving student ownership and instructional integrity.
+The pages that follow define those s, describe the instructional architecture that carries them out, and explain how governed communication transforms deterministic instructional reasoning into authentic teaching while preserving student ownership and instructional integrity.

-Constitutional principles are intentionally difficult to change because every architectural layer and every implementation depends upon them.
+Constitutional s are intentionally difficult to change because every architectural layer and every implementation depends upon them.

 Implementations evolve.